ansori123cs/KaosKakisWebsiteManagementBackend-ts/README.md

 ### API Endpoints

 The application provides RESTful APIs with the base path `/api/v1`.
-Below are the main endpoints:
+Below are all available endpoints:

 #### Authentication (`/api/v1/auth`)